lmxx1234567/baker/README.md

 * Add dependent

     After add dependent by `conda` or `pip`.
 Use `conda env export | grep -v "^prefix: " > environment.yml` to export your env configuration to a file.
+* Add unittest case

+    Use [unittest](https://docs.python.org/3/library/unittest.html) module to write unit test cases.
+Each file in the test folder corresponds to a test module which contains a set of test case defined by methods.

 **TBC**